 The squat is a compound lower body exercise.
 You perform a squat by bending at your knees until your calves and hamstrings touch.
 Then you press your body back up.
 The squat mainly works your quads, hamstrings, calves, and hip abductors.
 It also strengthens your abs, obliques (side abs), and lower back.

 It is an essential lower body exercise that stabilizes the entire body, improves balance, and makes your core super strong.
 Squatting motions are used in every athletic pursuit involving the legs.
 This also teaches your body how to generate power from your legs.
 You’ll see higher jumping strength, flexibility, and agility with squats.
 Squat 2 times every week at minimum.

 - Step 4: Full Squat (Benchmark Skill)

 - Step X: Weighted Pistol Squat

 The pull-up is a compound vertical pulling exercise.
-You start by grabbing a bar with palms facing outward and pulling yourself upward, engaging the lats, the shoulders, the biceps, and your abs (yes, really!)
-Of course, every muscle in your body sans your legs is helping to pull you up, so the pull-up is a wonderful compound exercise that really engages your all.
+You start by grabbing a bar with palms facing outward and pulling yourself upward, engaging the lats, the shoulders, the biceps, and your abs (chin-ups activate abs better than some ab exercises) Of course, every muscle in your body sans your legs is helping to pull you up, so the pull-up is a wonderful compound exercise that really engages your all.